 The Best Fat Burning Foods Have This In Common

-What makes these particular foods the best fat burning foods?
+What makes these particular foods so great for weight loss?
 Many of them share the same nutritional qualities.
 They all keep insulin levels low.
 Improved insulin sensitivity means your body needs less insulin to do its job.
 Keeping insulin low allows for the release of fatty acids.
 Fat cannot cannot be released when insulin levels are high.

-You might notice that some of the best fat burning foods are not low in fat.
+You might notice that some of the foods on the list are not low in fat.
 This is OK, because you need fat to lose fat.
 These foods also contain essential fatty acids (EFAs).
 Your body cannot manufacture these particular fats, and so it needs to get it through your diet.
-Not getting enough of them?
-Your body will tell you to keep eating until you do get them.
-Tired of being hungry all the time?
-Maybe you’re lacking in essential fatty acids.

-Many of the best fat burning foods contain protein.
+Mose foods beneficial to weight loss contain protein.
 Protein is highly thermogenic – meaning it produces heat when digested.
 Protein uses about 30% of its calories to simply digest itself.
 Not only that, but protein aids in protein synthesis (building muscle).
 Since your muscle is highly metabolically active, it’s no stretch that foods high in protein can lead to fat loss.

 What are the Best Fat Burning Foods

-The following are my 5 best fat burning foods.
+The following are my top 5 foods for burning fat.
 You’ll notice that they aren’t exactly 5 foods, but more like 5 types of food – so there are actually many more than just 5.

 We’ve all heard by now to eat fish.
 Fish is great because it provides a great source of essential fatty acids.
 Not only that, but it’s high in DHA – an omega-3 fatty acid.
 Our bodies usually convert alpha-linolenic acid (ALA) to DHA, at only about a 5% efficiency.
 This makes it difficult to get DHA from a plant based diet.
 Fish is a great way to skip this conversion and get right to the end product – DHA.
 Fish also contains plenty of lean protein for building fat-burning muscles.